Unlock a plant-based twist on a classic with our vegan carrot lox recipe!

 - Preheat oven to 375°F (190°C).
 Line a baking sheet with parchment paper.

-- Place carrot ribbons on the baking sheet, drizzle with olive oil, and sprinkle with 1/2 tsp sea salt.
-Bake for 25-30 minutes until tender but not mushy.
-Let cool.
+- Arrange carrot ribbons on the baking sheet, drizzle with 1 tablespoon olive oil, and sprinkle with 1/2 teaspoon sea salt.
+Bake for 25-30 minutes until tender but firm.
+Cool completely.

-- In a bowl, mix soy sauce, liquid smoke, apple cider vinegar, maple syrup, remaining salt, and seaweed flakes (if using).
+- In a bowl, mix 2 tablespoons soy sauce, 1 teaspoon liquid smoke, 1 tablespoon apple cider vinegar, 1 teaspoon maple syrup, 1/2 teaspoon sea salt, and 1 teaspoon seaweed flakes (if using).

-- Place cooled carrots in a shallow dish, pour marinade over, ensuring all slices are coated.
-Cover and refrigerate for 24 hours, stirring occasionally.
+- Place cooled carrots in a shallow dish, pour marinade over, ensuring full coverage.
+Cover and refrigerate for 24 hours, stirring occasionally to evenly coat.

-- Remove from marinade, garnish with dill, and serve.
+- Remove from marinade, garnish with 1 tablespoon chopped dill, and serve chilled or at room temperature.

 Preparation Tips